 Halftime is actually a key point in the game, one that can become pivotal for either team.
 But as a fan, coach, parent, new player, etc., you may wonder how exactly this break time works in soccer.

 I’ll tell you everything you need to know, including:

 - Player nutrition during the break

-Keep reading to find out what halftime during a soccer game is all about including behind the scenes videos!
+Keep reading to discover what halftime during a soccer game is all about, including behind-the-scenes videos!

 What Does Halftime Mean in Soccer?